droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./depends/description.md - General description of the depends system.
 Some high-level technical details of the depends setup.

-./depends/funcs.mk - Seems to be what deals with everything in the ./depends/packages subdirectory.
-(FIX - TALK TO CORY)
+./depends/funcs.mk - Various functions and variables related to building the dependencies in the ./depends/packages subdirectory.

 ./depends/Makefile - Makefile called from elsewhere.